 Come 10 minutes early so you can check in at the pool deck door for a health screening, which will include a temperature check for each child and parent.
 Everyone should arrive dressed to get into in to the pool as locker room access will be limited.

 COVID Safety Information

 Everyone must wear an appropriate face mask except while in the water.
 Lessons will be spaced to meet social distancing requirements.

-Instructors will wear a face shield/mask whenever possible, and be instructing from the pool deck.
+Instructors will wear a face shield/mask whenever possible.

 After the lesson is over participants may exit directly outside through the pool deck doors.